ilastik/ilastik/docs/_build/html/_sources/applet_api.txt

 When the user opens a new image in the workflow, the workflow creates a new image lane to process it.
 This is done by calling
 ``addLane`` on every applet's topLevelOperator, and then calling ``connectLane`` to connect together the lanes from each applet.
-See :py:class:`MultiLaneOperatorABC<ilastik.applets.base.multiLaneOperator.MultiLaneOperatorABC>` for more details.
+See :py:class:`MultiLaneOperatorABC<ilastik.utility.MultiLaneOperatorABC>` for more details.

 A workflow is instantiated when a project is loaded, and it is destroyed (it's ``cleanUp`` method is called) when the project is closed.
 The cleanUp function is responsible for freeing all resources owned by the